 We are Tyler TX's Premier Dog Groomers.
-When it comes to Dog Grooming Tyler TX, look no further than the experts at Circle Star Pet Resort.
+When it comes to Dog Grooming, look no further than the experts at Circle Star Pet Resort.
 We know dog grooming is important to your dog's appearance, but also your dog's overall health.
 There are several essential grooming tasks that our professional groomers will help you with.
 Your dog's grooming needs will depend on your dog characteristics such as hair length, dirtiness, and health conditions.
 It is essential that you know your dog's specific grooming needs to keep your dog healthy.
-At Circle Star Pet Resort, we'll provide the following grooming essentials:
+At Circle Star Pet Resort, we'll provide the following grooming essentials.

-Dogs with high maintenance hair such as a poodle need haircuts every four to six weeks.
-Taking your dog to Circle Star for professional dog grooming in Tyler TX is advised for most dog haircuts.
+Dogs with high maintenance fur, such as poodles, need haircuts every four to six weeks.
+Taking your dog to Circle Star for professional dog grooming is advised for most dog haircuts.

 Nail trims are an essential part of a dog's grooming.
 Most dogs need nail trims every month.
 However, it's often difficult for owners to clip their dogs' nails from fear of hurting the dog.
 A veterinary technician or dog groomer can teach you how to clip your dog's nails.
 Alternatively, you can use a grooming rotary tool for your dog's nails.